FLAME: A Fast Large-scale Almost Matching Exactly Approach to Causal Inference: Bias Calculations

-FLAME is an approximately-exact matching algorithm, which means it trades off statistical bias for computational speed.
-Here we provide insight into the bias that an oracle version of FLAME (without replacement) induces when estimating heterogeneous causal effects as well as its unbiased performance when estimating an average causal effect.
-To evaluate the theoretical behavior of the algorithm we consider the outcome model that corresponds to a treatment effect $\beta_j$ being associated with every covariate $x_{ij}$ for individual $i$.
+FLAME trades off statistical bias for computational speed.
+Here we provide insight into the bias that an oracle version of FLAME without replacement (defined below) induces when estimating heterogeneous causal effects as well as its unbiased performance when estimating an average causal effect.
+To evaluate the theoretical behavior of the algorithm we consider the outcome model

+as a data generation process that corresponds to a treatment effect $\beta_j$ being associated with every covariate $x_{ij}$ for individual $i$.
 Here $y_i$ is the observed outcome and $T_i$ is the observed treatment indicator.
 We are interested in the bias of FLAME for this simple non-noisy outcome model.
-We define the Oracle FLAME algorithm as a simplified version of Algorithm 1 that in addition to the data takes as input the correct order of importance for the covariates.
-Without loss of generality let that order be $p,p-1,\dots,1$.
-Given this ordering, we can directly compute the bias of the FLAME estimates for various combinations of covariates (``bins").
+We define the Oracle FLAME algorithm as a simplified version of Algorithm \ref{alg:FLAME} that knows the correct order of importance for the covariates.
+Without loss of generality, let that order be $d,d-1,\dots,1$.
+Given this ordering, we can directly compute the bias of the FLAME estimates for various combinations of covariates.